xyproto/zsnes/portasm.md

    ROM smoke test; cross-check snes9x/bsnes.
 5. Swap `SRCS += file.asm` to `file.c` in the `Makefile`; `git rm file.asm`.
 6. Run all three builds + tests.
 Leave changes uncommitted unless asked.

+## Known divergences from the assembly

+Recorded in the difftests themselves via `KNOWN_DIVERGENCE`, so they are reported rather than silently skipped, and so a *new* divergence still fails.

+- **CLI.** The assembly's emulation-mode restart is `xor ebx,ebx; jmp execloop`;
+  the port returns without clearing ebx.
+The dispatcher only ever loads bl from a zero ebx, so the upper bits are always zero in the emulator - the difftest seeds them non-zero deliberately, which is why it only shows there.
+- **SA-1 `DEC d,x`.** The assembly does an 8-bit decrement through 16-bit
+  accesses; bsnes and snes9x both do a single byte, so the port is deliberately right rather than bit-identical.

+## When the assembly's behaviour is the host CPU's, not the SNES's

+Reproduce it.
+ZSNES was written for 32-bit x86 and never ran on anything else, so an instruction whose result the ISA calls "undefined" was still, in practice, one fixed value everywhere the emulator ever executed.
+Treat that as part of the behaviour being ported, not as licence to pick something else.

+The worked example is the overflow flag after decimal ADC/SBC.
+The assembly ends `daa` / `seto byte[flago]`, and Intel documents OF after `daa`/`das` as undefined - so the port had been writing V = 0, which matched neither the assembly nor hardware.
+Measuring it settled the question: OF is the signed overflow of the one *combined* adjustment (0, 6, 60h or 66h) applied to the entering AL, clear when there is no adjustment, and independent of the incoming OF.
+Exhaustive over all 1024 (AL, CF, AF) states for both instructions.
+`decimal_of()` in `cpu/ops65816.h` is that rule, in portable C; it took 60 opcodes from "known divergence" to bit-identical.

+### Widening a register slot

+`zreg` is what makes the block portable, and the work is not the typedef - it is what the typedef then exposes.
+On i386 `zreg` and `u4` are the same type, so every latent width bug is invisible until `make portcheck` compiles for x86-64: a helper taking `u4* pedx` that is handed `&r[R_EDX]`, a local `u4 edx` passed by address, a `(u4)(uintptr_t)ptr` on the way into a slot.
+Work down the portcheck errors, and be careful in the other direction too - `execute()` takes a real 32-bit edx by pointer and must stay `u4*`, not follow the rename.

+Nothing in the shipped build changes, which is the point: run the three opcode difftests after and they must still be bit-identical.

+Measure before you ask.
+A model fitted to hardware and checked over the whole input space turns a judgement call into a fact, and the difftest then proves it:

+    gcc -m32 ... /* drive the instruction, popf the inputs, pushf the outputs */

 ## Style